oscarbrodas/Go-Goal/Sprint2.md

 - TestCreateUser2(): to create a user and return an error when the email is in use

+- TestCheckLogin1(): log in when the email and password are correct

+- TestCheckLogin2(): log in when the email is correct but password is not

 ## Backend API
 ### User
 - User: the strructure of the User object.
 The variable names are case sensitive

-  - id: unique id of the user
+  - ID: unique id of the user

-  - created_at: do not worry about this.
+  - CreatedAt: do not worry about this.
 Time and date the user was created at

-  - updated_at: do not worry about this.
+  - UpdatedAt: do not worry about this.
 Time and date the user was updated at

-  - deleted_at: do not worry about this.
+  - DeletedAt: do not worry about this.
 Time and date the user was deleted at

   - Username: username